fghzamani/book_store_with_django/README.md

 ---
 ## Book List
- It's possible to see all books and all books of every category
+ It's possible to see all books and all books of every category.